JankMajesty/311_wk4_day1_crud/README.md

 Did the above statement fail?
 Why?
 What does the error response say?

+It did fail.
+Error code 1451.
+I was trying to delete from the parent table before deleting from child table.

 We cannot delete this user yet because other tables (usersContact, usersAddress) are children of this table.
 Remember when we talked about foreign keys in the last lesson?
 That means we need to delete the appropriate information from those tables before we can delete the user.

 This should make sense because we can't have user addresses that don't correspond to any user (since the user would have been deleted).